-Veto - The procedure by which the President refuses to sign a bill, thus preventing it from being made into law.
-It may be overridden by a two-thirds majority of both the Senate and House.
+Veto - The procedure by which the President refuses to sign a bill, thus preventing it from becoming law.
+It may be overridden by a two-thirds majority vote in both the Senate and House.

 Whip - The second-in-command to the majority or minority leader, responsible for marshalling the party's support for legislation ("whipping votes").